carriedaymont/growthcleanr/README.md

 the
 CDC](https://www.cdc.gov/nccdphp/dnpao/growthcharts/resources/sas.htm)
 for calculating percentiles and Z-scores of pediatric growth observations and utilities for working with both functions.
-As of spring 2021, it also supports cleaning anthropometric measurements for adults up to age 65.
+As of summer 2021, it also supports cleaning anthropometric measurements for adults up to age 65.
+The adult algorithm has not yet been published in a peer-reviewed publication, but is described in detail at [Adult algorithm](articles/adult-algorithm.html).

 ## Summary